Needed Organizational Improvements in Walmart

-Problem-solving, creativity and organizational improvement in Wal-Mart
+Problem-solving, creativity, and organizational improvement at Walmart

 That sounds easy enough.
-After all, Wal-Mart employs some of the brightest minds in business today.
+After all, Walmart employs some of the brightest minds in business today.
 However, “simply bringing together a group of professionals does not ensure that this group will function effectively as a team or make appropriate decisions” (de Janasz, Dowd, & Schneider, 2012).

-The Problem Solving Wheel
+The Problem-Solving Wheel

 Identifying the Problem